echopen/echopen_prototyping/stable/guide_hardware.md

 ## Power supply

-Find all hardware informations abous this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/daughter_boards/DB-supply/DB-supply_v1), and see the [BOM](https://github.com/echopen/PRJ-medtec_kit/blob/master/electronic/daughter_boards/DB-supply/DB-supply_v1/src/DB-supply_v1.csv).
+Find all hardware information abous this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/daughter_boards/DB-supply/DB-supply_v1), and see the [BOM](https://github.com/echopen/PRJ-medtec_kit/blob/master/electronic/daughter_boards/DB-supply/DB-supply_v1/src/DB-supply_v1.csv).

 Locations of each component are indicated on the PCB.
 Follow PCB soldering guide to know how to mount the board.